AutomateThePlanet/BELLATRIX/README.md

 Simple Installation
 ------------------
-1. Download the BELLATRIX projects zip file from the email you received after the downloading step.
+1. Download the BELLATRIX projects as a zip file from the Code green button in the right corner.
 2. Unzip it.
 The projects are grouped by technology: web, desktop, mobile, API, load testing

 ![Unzip Step](images/unzip-bellatrix-templates.png)